-- >> Jeremy, a claims specialist, sends member data to a registered company vendor but includes elements not necessary to carry out the vendor's business purpose, such as social security numbers. - >> Mary, a data analyst, wants to access confidential files outside of the company network while working at home and sends the data to her personal email address. - >> Frank, a new employee living and working in the U.K., sends a human resources employee an e-mail with his full name, address, e-mail address, bank account information, and employee I.D. number, and the human resources employee accidentally forwards Frank's e-mail to an employee on an unrelated team.
+- >> Jeremy, a claims specialist, sends member data to a registered company vendor but includes elements not necessary to carry out the vendor's business purpose, such as social security numbers. - Mary, a data analyst, wants to print confidential files on her home printer outside of the company network while working at home and sends the data to her personal email address so she can print the files. - >> Frank, a new employee living and working in the U.K., sends a human resources employee an email with his full name, address, email address, bank account information, and employee I.D. number, and the human resources employee accidentally forwards Frank's email to an employee on an unrelated team.